Celebrating Innovation in Apps and Ebook Publishing

 The Digital Book Awards are committed to quality titles that render beautifully across different devices and formats.
 Entries must be original digital content created by the entrant, their publisher or firm.
 There are no geographic restrictions on entries.

 Click on the Enter button to go to our online submission form and follow the steps as indicated.
-You’ll need to set up an account as part of this process – this will allow you to come back to your submission, add extra entries, and make modifications.
+You’ll need to set up an account as part of this process – this will allow you to come back to your submission, add extra entries, and make modifications prior to submitting the entry.

 What files will I need?